pointnetwork/pointnetwork/README.md

 ./scripts/run-node.sh
 ```

 If you want a bit more control / visibility then below is a set of scripts to run to get 3 nodes up and running in 3 differnet terminal windows and then deploy 3 example sites for testing in the Point Browser.

-Note: you will need to have your local ganache running and the Point Netowrk contracts deployed (see above).
+**NOTE**: you will need to have your local ganache running and the Point Netowrk contracts deployed as described above.

 ```
 ./scripts/clear-node.sh